pgonzaleznetwork/HappySoup.io/README.md

 Once you have created the Connected App, get the Client Secret and Client Id; we'll need them in the next step.

+**Important**: Make sure you uncheck "Require Proof Key for Code Exchange (PKCE) Extension for Supported Authorization Flows" setting on the Connected App.

 ### 2. Editing the Config Vars

 Finally, we come back to the Config Vars.